phpList/phplist3/README.md

 ## Requirements
 To use phpList you need a webserver which supports PHP version 5, and a MySQL database.

+phpList should work with a standard PHP environment, but some functionality may require additional modules.

+More detailed requirements can be found in the [Reources Wiki](https://resources.phplist.com/system)

 ## Installation
 Read the installation instructions with abundant help at: